hexa-org/policy/specs/IDQL-core-specification.md

 #### Google Role Binding

+In Google, a service has a set of "permissions".
+"Permissions" are exposed as "roles" that may be granted.
+Google defines these as: Basic, Pre-Defined, and Custom roles.

+When creating a custom role, you combine one or more IAM permissions in the form
+> `service.resource.verb`

+For Google services, permissions resemble 1:1 with REST methods.
+> Question: Do Google Permissions, correspond with IDQL `actions`?

+Role Documentation:
+* [Basic and pre-defined roles](https://cloud.google.com/iam/docs/understanding-roles).
+These roles control basic and administrative access to all Google services and products.
+* [Custom roles information](https://cloud.google.com/iam/docs/understanding-custom-roles) (i.e. application roles)

 From Google Policy, [a user is assigned to a role as a binding](https://cloud.google.com/iam/docs/policies#basic).
 IAP allows an authenticated user with a role binding through to the app.
 It doesn't really perform RBAC in the sense of matching an incoming role with an allowed role.

+Note: The roles being granted are "control plane" roles for administrators.

 ```json
 {
   "bindings": [